-Assemble the second "goal post" using the remaining post, runner and brace in the same manner as before.
+Assemble the final "goal post" using a post, the short runner and brace in the same manner as before.
+Examine the markings carefully on the runner so that the end of the runner is housed within the post.

-Using your assistants, manoeuvre the previously assembled "goalpost" with 2 posts into place.
-Position it parallel to the wall with the central post adjacent to the centre of your wall plate(s).
-Consult the Roof depth reference table (page 3) to correctly distance the posts from the wall.
+Using your assistants, manoeuvre the previously assembled first "goalpost" with 2 posts into place.
+Position it parallel to the wall with the runner overhang adjacent to the outer end of your wall plates.
+Consult the Panel length table (page 3) to correctly distance the posts from the wall.